-Palm oil: it is a hugely contentious issue within vegan circles, with some claiming that it cannot be compatible with a cruelty free lifestyle, while others claim that since it is not an animal product, its use is justified.
+Palm oil is a hugely contentious issue within vegan circles.
+Some claim that it cannot be compatible with a cruelty-free lifestyle.
+Others claim that since it is not an animal product, its use is justified.

 Palm Oil: Is it Vegan or Should We Palm it Off?

 Palm oil is a type of vegetable oil produced from the kernels of oil palm trees.